 Since 2006, the Diversity Scholarship Foundation, NFP has provided scholarships and opportunities to law students of diverse backgrounds.
 The annual Unity Gala serves as the main fundraiser for these scholarships.
 Each year, our legal community has joined together to raise enough funds to provide an increasing number of scholarships.
 The scholarships we offer run the gamut of those students interested in public service upon graduation to those who are leaders and achievers in the legal community.
 Our scholarships are open to all who are dedicated to having our legal community represent the community at large.

-The DSF is now formally accepting applications for its 2020 scholarships.
-The deadline to submit a scholarship application is September 14, 2020.
+The DSF is now formally accepting applications for its 2023 scholarships.
+The extended deadline to submit a scholarship application is October 27, 2023 by 5:00 p.m.
+(CST).
 We encourage all law students in Wisconsin, Illinois, and Indiana to apply.
-The Diversity Scholarship Foundation, NFP supports students seeking a career in the legal profession who have maintained a high GPA and are actively participating or supporting diversity related programs.
+The Diversity Scholarship Foundation, NFP supports students seeking a career in the legal profession who have maintained a high GPA and are actively participating or supporting diversity-related programs.

 This Scholarship will be awarded to a student who actively advocates for diversity within the legal community and works to bring focus to those who do pro-bono work within their community.
 Students are required to submit an article on their views about “diversity within the legal community” and maintain a 3.8 GPA.*